-eToro are a rapidly growing social investment broker.
+eToro (Operating as eToro UK Ltd in the UK) are a rapidly growing social investment broker.
 While they are not strictly binary options brokers, the approach – to simplify investing, and offer more people a route into the world of investment – is similar to the clarity of binaries.
 The brand were pioneers of ‘social trading‘ – the practise of trading socially, sharing trading knowledge and giving users the ability to follow other traders – and profit from their trades.

 Social trading requires depth of traders. eToro currently has 4.5 million traders, meaning there is a wealth of trading knowledge and no shortage of social interaction.
 The firm is regulated by the Financial Conduct Authority (reference 583263), giving UK consumers the maximum amount of confidence.

 Jump straight to the eToro “How to” guides.

 The eToro trading window has been designed for simplicity and ease of use.
 The virtual portfolio (demo account) is opened for traders immediately, giving quick access for traders to get used to the platform before carrying out any ‘real money’ trades.
 The new platform has replaced the ‘WebTrader‘ view – but users can toggle back to that display if they wish.

 There are numerous routes to get to a trading window.
 The left hand menu gives traders access to their account details, including their portfolios (both virtual and real) and their bespoke ‘watchlists’.
 Trades can be opened by simply selecting the asset within either of these windows.